 MOD

-5.461 Additional allocation: the bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21
+5.461 Additional allocation: the frequency bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21, with the exception that No. 9.21 shall not apply to the geostationary-satellite networks in the mobile-satellite service for which complete coordination information is received by the Bureau after [the last day of WRC-23 or the entry into force of the Final Acts of WRC-23] with respect to non-geostationary-satellite systems for which complete coordination information is received by the Bureau after [the last day of WRC-23 or the entry into force of the Final Acts of WRC-23].
+(Rev. WRC-23)

 Reason: This change makes it clear that GSO MSS networks filed after the coming into force of this modified provision no longer need to secure the agreement of previously filed non-GSO systems under No. 9.21.